SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_I/index.md

 homepage: false
 ---

-Randall Germain.
-"Reflection I." In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.* Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
+RGermain, Randall.
+"Reflection I." In *Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century*.
+Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
 81-89.
 Cham: Palgrave Macmillan, 2019.

 Randall Germain reflects on the chapters by Blayne Haggart, and Sara Bannerman and Angela Orasch.